hamayoonashraf/XYZ_Bank/README.md

 - Test execution and report integration using PyCharm

 ## Key Features
-- Generic resource files for generic reusable keywords, URL's, locator and test steps
+- Generic resource file for generic reusable keywords, URL's, locator and test steps
 - Page Object Model (POM) style separation of page-specific locators and actions
-- Custom keywords
+- User friendly keywords
 - Tagging to organize and selectively run smoke and regression
+- Organized the project with clear directory structure

 ## How to Run
 - goto project directory ..\XYZ_Bank>